Backchannel Blog

 How data analysis of open source contributors can identify supply chain risk

-.
+From companies to everyday folks, it seems everyone around the world is impacted by supply chain fragility.
+Ransomware attacks demonstrate to the masses that conventional industrial supply chains can indeed be threatened by computer network attacks1.
+When it comes to software supply chains, conventional thinking is that "anything that affects your software,"2 and that "software supply chain risks are inherited from your dependencies"3.
 Combine this with assumptions that an adversary in cyberspace will seek to attack in the easiest, sometimes inter-discplinary, methods available to them.
 We are then faced with the challenge of securing the software supply chain against an adversary that may use social engineering, account compromise, long-term reconaissance and infiltration to achieve their goals.

-indicates that open source projects are an effective target for adversaries, who may poison upstream repositories through long-term infiltration and meddling long-term infiltration of dependecy software.
-This post also demonstrates the of the capabilities of Backchannel's intelligence data platform Parity, and how it can be used for analyzing social cybersecurity
+This post examines how the attack surface of an open source project might be analyzed so as to defend against an adversary.
+Current research4 indicates that open source projects are an effective target for adversaries, who may poison upstream repositories through long-term infiltration and meddling long-term infiltration of dependecy software.
+This post also demonstrates the of the capabilities of Backchannel's intelligence data platform Parity, and how it can be used for analyzing social cybersecurity5 problems.

 Setting up the data

-We will be analyzing one of the most popular repositories on GitHub, the machine learning library tensorflow.
-With 116,262 commits, 3,051 contributors, and a dependency for 150,183 projects, tensorflow is an excellent dataset to analyze some of the social aspects of supply chain security that we will want to look at.
+is an excellent dataset to analyze some of the social aspects of supply chain security that we will want to look at.

 This analysis makes use of Observable, a data analysis platform that is growing in popularity due to its web-interactive graphing and interfaces.
 The analysis I am doing is synced to the Parity intelligence data platform in a manner that makes the notebook unpublishable, and with native SQL queries that generate data frames.
 I am making a sample Observable notebook available here, with over a of a +50% sampling of the original dataset.
 The full, original dataset is available here.